-(i) any of the following provisions of the Development Act 1993, namely: subsection 41 (2);
+- (i) any of the following provisions of the Development Act 1993:

+- subsection 41 (2);

-subsection 55 (1);
+- subsection 55 (1);

-subsection 60 (3);
+- subsection 60 (3);

-- (ii) section 42, subsections 49 (8) or 89 (4) of the Environment Protection Act 1993; - (iii) sections 30 or 35 of the Heritage Act 1993; - (iv) the power of the Court to make a declaration of right pursuant to section 28 of the Act; - (v) the power of the Court to make a determination, contemplated by subsection 49 (2) of the Irrigation Act 1994; or - (vi) section 30 of the Native Vegetation Act 1991, but does not include an enforcement or compliance application or an interlocutory application.
+- (ii) section 42, or subsections 49(8) or 89(4) of the Environment Protection Act 1993;

+- (iii) sections 30 or 35 of the Heritage Places Act 1993; - (iv) the power of the Court to make a declaration of right pursuant to section 28 of the Act: - (v) the power of the Court to make a determination contemplated by subsection 49 (2) of the Irrigation Act 1994; - (vi) section 30 of the Native Vegetation Act 1991; or - (vii) the Natural Resources Management Act 2004 or the Landscape South Australia Act 2019, but does not include an appeal against administrative decision, enforcement application, compliance application or interlocutory application.
-"authorised electronic communication" means:

-- (a) a communication of information in the form of date, text or images by means of guided or unguided electromagnetic energy, or both, including an e-mail or an e-mail attachment; or - (b) a communication of information in the form of sound by means of guided or unguided electromagnetic energy, or both, where the sound is processed, at its destination, by an automated speech recognition system, in accordance with information technology requirements specified by the Court by Practice Direction.

-"Authority" includes the Development Assessment Commission, a Council, the Environment Protection Authority, the State Heritage Authority, the Native Vegetation Council, a Minister of the Crown or a public authority against whom an appeal to the Court may be instituted, or an irrigation trust constituted under the Irrigation Act 1994, as the case may be.

-"building referee" and "building referees" mean a Commissioner or Commissioners to whom a dispute is referred for determination as a building referee or building referees.

-"building reference" means an appeal against a refusal under section 67, a refusal under section 68 and an order under subsection 69 (1) (a) of the Development Act 1993.

-"certificate of title" means every certificate of title issued pursuant to the Real Property Act 1886, every memorandum of lease issued pursuant to the Crown Lands Act 1929, the Pastoral Land Management and Conservation Act 1989, or the Irrigation Act 1930, and every mining production tenement.
+- [2.1 definition "authorised electronic communication" deleted by ER&D Court Rules 2003 (Amendment No. 2)] - [2.1 definition "Authority" amended by ER&D Court Rules 2003 (Amendment No. 2)] - "Authority" includes the State Planning Commission, a Council, the Environment Protection Authority, the State Heritage Authority, the Native Vegetation Council, a Minister of the Crown or a public authority against whom an appeal to the Court may be instituted, or an irrigation trust constituted under the Irrigation Act 1994, as the case may be. - "building referee" and "building referees" mean a Commissioner or Commissioners to whom a dispute is referred for determination as a building referee or building referees. - "building reference" means an appeal against a refusal under section 67, a refusal under section 68 and an order under subsection 69 (1) (a) of the Development Act 1993. - "certificate of title" means every certificate of title issued pursuant to the Real Property Act 1886, every memorandum of lease issued pursuant to the Crown Lands Act 1929, the Pastoral Land Management and Conservation Act 1989, or the Irrigation Act 1930, and every mining production tenement. - "compliance application" means an application pursuant to section 74A of the Mining Act 1991 or section 86 of the Opal Mining Act 1995. - "conference" means a conference conducted pursuant to Section 16 of the Act. - "Council" means a municipal or district council. - "Court" means the Environment, Resources and Development Court and includes a Judge, Commissioner, Master or Magistrate of the Court. - "decision" means any decision, assessment, request, declaration, direction, restriction, order or other act (including a proposal pursuant to section 67 (1) of the Irrigation Act 1994), against which an appeal may be instituted or which may be the subject of a reference to building referees. - "deliver" includes electronic transmission to the e-mail address of the deliveree by an authorised electronic communication. - "District Registry" means any Registry of the Court other than the Principal Registry of the Court. - "e-mail address" means the mailing address to and from which an authorised electronic communication may be sent and received, using the World Wide Web. - [2.1 definition "enforcement application" substituted by ER&D Court Rules 2003 (Amendment No. 2)]

-"compliance application" means an application pursuant to section 74A of the Mining Act 1991 or section 86 of the Opal Mining Act 1995.
+"enforcement application" means an application to the Court for an order pursuant to:

-"conference" means a conference conducted pursuant to Section 16 of the Act.

-"Council" means a municipal or district council.

-"Court" means the Environment, Resources and Development Court and includes a Judge, Commissioner, Master or Magistrate of the Court.

-"decision" means any decision, assessment, request, declaration, direction, restriction, order or other act (including a proposal pursuant to section 67 (1) of the Irrigation Act 1994), against which an appeal may be instituted or which may be the subject of a reference to building referees.

-"deliver" includes electronic transmission to the e-mail address of the deliveree by an authorised electronic communication.

-"District Registry" means any Registry of the Court other than the Principal Registry of the Court.

-"e-mail address" means the mailing address to and from which an authorised electronic communication may be sent and received, using the World Wide Web.

-"enforcement application" means an application to the Court for an order pursuant to section 85 of the Development Act 1993, section 104 of the Environment Protection Act 1993, section 141 of the Water Resources Act 1997, section 31A of the Native Vegetation Act 1991, or section 29 of the Upper South East Dryland Salinity and Flood Management Act 2002.
+- (i) section 85 of the Development Act 1993, - (ii) section 104 of the Environment Protection Act 1993; - (iii) section 201 of the Natural Resources Management Act 2004 or section 215 of the Landscape South Australia Act 2019; - (iv) section 31A of the Native Vegetation Act 1991; or - (v) section 29 of the Upper South East Dryland Salinity and Flood Management Act 2002.